Administrators have the ability to organize assessments into folders and share those assessment folders with other users.

 Otus Live Video

-Below is a video from our Otus Live series on how to share Assessment folders with teachers and teacher groups.
+Click to see a video from our Otus Live series on how to share Assessment folders with teachers and teacher groups.

-• When I try to share an assessment folder, the teacher name is grayed out.
-Why?
 That indicates the folder has already been shared with them by another administrator; this is so the teacher doesn't receive two copies of the same folder.

-• Can an assessment folder be used to shared unlocked assessments?
 No, the assessments shared in folders are always shared locked.
 To send a copy of an unlocked assessment, you can send the assessment individually.

-• If an assessment folder is shared with a teacher group, how do you remove access from just a single teacher in that group?
 Simply remove the teacher from that teacher group.
 The folder will be removed from the teacher's account.

 Did this answer your question?